LemmyNet/lemmy/docs/src/about_guide.md

 Type | Description
 --- | ---
-Hot | Shows *trending* posts, based on the score, and the most recent comment time.
+Active | Shows *trending* posts, based on the score, and the most recent comment time.
+Hot | Shows *trending* posts, based on the score, and the post creation time.
 New | Newest posts.
 Top | Shows the highest scoring posts in the given time frame.